Julián Alvarez: Style of play

-Alvarez's first touch is incredibly composed and always intentional, with him capable of both killing a ball dead or nudging it away from a defender and into his own path.
-While not a particularly skillful dribbler, Alvarez is a powerful runner.
-His slightly hunched running style allows him to barrel through challenges and protect the ball effectively, and there is a tenacity and doggedness to his carrying that makes him difficult to stop.
-Alvarez is used to playing in a two-striker system in a team with an extremely settled style of play.
+Alvarez is known for his first touch being composed and intentional, with his ability of both killing a ball dead or kicking it away from defenders in his path.
+While not being known a particularly skillful dribbler, Alvarez is described as a powerful runner.
+His slightly hunched running style is said to allow him to win challenges and protect the ball effectively, and there is a noted aggression to his carrying that makes him difficult to stop.
+Alvarez has typically played in a two-striker system in a team with an extremely settled style of play.

 In the 2023–24 season, Manchester City manager Pep Guardiola often used Alvarez as an attacking midfielder in the absence of Kevin De Bruyne.
 Alvarez's intelligent running, passing and possession has led to him thriving in this position, and he has often been lauded by pundits for successfully adapting to the requirements of the new position.